victormccglc/CSSHandbook/README.md

 - `./scss/variables.scss` - holds all the variables
 - `./scss/functions.scss` - holds all the functions
 - `./scss/mixins.scss` - holds all the mixin declarations
+- `./scss/main.scss` - imports mixin, function and variables `.scss` files. this is the root file that gets imported in each components upon build.

 ![](https://raw.githubusercontent.com/victormccglc/CSSHandbook/main/project-structure.PNG)